 Thomas Hutchinson, in his History of the Massachusetts Bay Colony, described what they did to her: “While [Philip Smith] lay ill, a number of brisk lads tried an experiment upon the old woman.
 Having dragged her out of the house, they hung her up until she was near dead, let her down, rolled her sometime in the snow, and at last buried her in it, and there left her; but it happened that she survived, and the melancholy man died.”

 Mary Webster earned the nickname Half-hanged Mary, and she lived another 11 years.
 The townspeople, no doubt, continued to persecute her.

 Canadian novelist and poet, Margaret Atwood believes she is descended from Mary Webster.
 In 1995 she wrote a poem, Half-Hanged Mary, about her ancestor.
 Her novel, The Handmaid’s Tale, is dedicated to Mary Webster.

 With thanks to Mary (Reeve) Webster, the “Witch” of Hadley from a talk by Bridget M. Marshall, May 2003.
-This story was updated in 2020.
+This story last updated in 2021.